 Bulatović Aleksandra

-Aleksandra Bulatović is affiliated to the Institute of Philosophy and Social Theory in Belgrade, as Associate Research Professor.
-She earned her SJD degree from the Law Faculty, University of Belgrade and master’s degree from the Central European University in Budapest.
-Her doctoral dissertation is on the role of human rights in contemporary anti–organised crime policy design.
+Aleksandra Bulatović is a Senior Research Fellow at the Institute of Philosophy and Social Theory in Belgrade.
+She earned her SJD from the Faculty of Law, University of Belgrade, and her master’s degree from the Central European University in Budapest.
+Her doctoral dissertation explored the role of human rights in shaping contemporary anti–organised crime policy.

 Latest publications